In this section you will find advice for people who identify as LGBTQ+.

 - Discrimination (for example from your landlord or neighbours)

-There are many organisations that provide advice to people who identify as LGBT+ covering many different areas.
+There are many organisations that provide advice to people who identify as LGBTQ+ covering many different areas.
 For advice on other housing issues please see the ‘Get Advice’ link at the top of the page.
 If you would like to contact other organisations for advice please see some useful links below:

 Provides advice for people who identify as LGBT+ and also ways that you can get involved in making change happen.
 This page also includes a search facility to find tailored advice services near you.